crosnier/atlas/00-inbox/ai-llm-dynamic-perplexity-job-search.md

 > Notes:
 >   1. Assumes LLM has access to open internet
->   2. does not (yet) format the output in any particular way. #Enhancement
+>   2. does not (yet) format the output in any particular way.

 ---